looker-open-source/app-ml-accelerator/README.md

 #### 4. Install Application

-The application can be installed directly from [Looker Marketplace](https://marketplace.looker.com/) (recommended) or manually using the [remote project import](https://cloud.google.com/looker/docs/importing-projects#importing_remote_projects).
+The application can be installed directly from [Looker Marketplace](https://marketplace.looker.com/) (recommended) or manually installed following the steps below.

   ##### Option A: Marketplace Install
   Refer to the [Looker Docs for installing a tool from Marketplace](https://cloud.google.com/looker/docs/marketplace#installing_a_tool_from_the_marketplace).
 Select the BigQuery connection name chosen in Step 1 during installation.